Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 The problem is that the overall outcome is not particularly nutrient-dense, particularly when compared to the approaches that focus on more vitamins and minerals.

-In the following section, we will look at how we can remedy this by adding in more of the vitamins and minerals that tend to be harder to find when we avoid protein.
+In the following section, we will examine how we can remedy this by adding more of the vitamins and minerals that tend to be harder to find when we avoid protein.

 Nutrient density and cancer

 While limiting some specific amino acids appears to be beneficial for cancer management, we believe that nutrition should be primarily about prioritising the nutrients that you require to thrive.
-Once you give your body the things it needs, it has a better chance of being able to repair naturally.
+Once you give your body the things it needs, it has a better chance of repairing itself naturally.

 The essential nutrients (i.e. vitamins, minerals, essential fatty acids and amino acids) are the building blocks and co-factors that your body needs to fight cancer and recover from treatments.
 As we accumulate nutrient deficiencies, systemic inflammation and oxidative stress levels increase and are associated with worse cancer and overall health outcomes: